i-gk/team-lions/README.md

 ## Tech Stack

+- The server will be `Apollo-Express` powered

-- The server will be powered by `Graphql`
+- The server API layer will be `Graphql`

-- `MongoDB` will do cover the data storage
+- `MongoDB` will do the data storage